 Located at the base of the Flatirons, the Colorado Chautauqua is one of only 26 National Historic Landmarks in the state of Colorado and one of the few remaining chautauquas in the United States.
 Part of the “chautauqua movement” that swept the United States in the late 19th and early 20th centuries.
 It is the only chautauqua west of the Mississippi that has continuously operated with its original structures intact, largely used for their original purposes.
 Now in its second century, the Colorado Chautauqua attracts over one million visitors each year while remaining committed to its historic purpose.
-They offer musical, arts and educational programs, charming accommodations in our historic cottages and lodges, indoor and outdoor meeting space, wedding and celebration venues, coffee, ice cream and shopping at the old-timey General Store, fine dining at the historic Dining Hall, and direct access to 40 miles of trails and thousands of acres of open space.
+They offer musical, arts, and educational programs, charming accommodations in our historic cottages and lodges, indoor and outdoor meeting space, wedding and celebration venues, coffee, ice cream and shopping at the old-timey General Store, fine dining at the historic Dining Hall, and direct access to 40 miles of trails and thousands of acres of open space.

 Boulder Dushanbe Teahouse

 Relax and unwind at the gorgeous Boulder Dushanbe Teahouse.
 The teahouse was crafted by more than 40 artisans in several cities in Tajikistan.
-The teahouse is a present from Boulder’s sister city of Dushanbe, celebrating the ties of the two cities.
+The teahouse is a present from Boulder’s sister city of Dushanbe, celebrating the ties between the two cities.
 To learn more, sit down for tea at the Boulder Dushanbe Teahouse, where they will tell you the whole story and you can see the beautiful building for yourself.
-Amazing food, comforting drinks and delicious desserts!
+Amazing food, comforting drinks, and delicious desserts!

 Looking to do something outdoors that is also easy?
-Check out Boulder Falls, 70 foot water falls just off the road up Boulder Canyon.
+Check out Boulder Falls, 70 foot waterfalls just off the road up Boulder Canyon.
 The hike to Boulder Falls is a quick 10 minutes (100 yards).